We Are Family

 Emily Addison and her 2-year-old son, Diyari, lost Deonka "Dee Dee" Drayton in the Pulse massacre.

 Emily and Dee Dee started dating in 2009, but were separated at the time Dee Dee was killed.
-Still, Emily says the two had been talking reconciliation.

 The night of the massacre Dee Dee texted Emily, but her phone was set to silent so she didn't receive the texts until the next morning.

 Because the two weren't married, Emily has no rights regarding Dee Dee.
-She had to push to get information about Dee Dee's funeral.
+She even had to push to get information about Dee Dee's funeral.

 A Safe Space is a place where anyone can relax and be able to fully express, without fear of being made to feel uncomfortable, unwelcome, or unsafe on account of biological sex, race/ethnicity, sexual orientation, gender identity or expression, cultural background, religious affiliation, age, or physical or mental ability.